hopsoft/debounced/README.md

 ```js
 import debounced from 'debounced'

 // debounce only the input event and wait 100ms before dispatching
 debounced.initialize({ input: { wait: 100 } })

 document.addEventListener('debounced:input', event => { ... })
 ```

-You can customize the wait time of a single event.
+You can customize `wait` times for events in the default set.

 ```js
 import debounced from 'debounced'